sagarchaurasia176/sagarchaurasia176/README.md

 <p align="center">
   <em>
-  An aspiring software engineer with the ability to grow as an individual and learn in the surrounding of talented people.
-I am always open for discussions
+  An aspiring software engineer with the ability to grow as an individual and learn in the presence of talented people.
+I am always open to discussions
   </em>
 </p>